vroncevic/pinger/README.md

-Ping test analytic tool (Perl scripts)
+Ping test analytic tool (Perl scripts).
 ================================================================================
-The README is used to introduce the tool and provide instructions on how to install the tool, any machine dependencies it may have (for example C compilers and installed libraries) and any other information that should be provided before the tool is installed.
+The README is used to introduce the tool and provide instructions on how to install the tool, any machine dependencies it may have and any other information that should be provided before the tool is installed.

 A README file is required for CPAN modules since CPAN extracts the README file from a module distribution so that people browsing the